blakewatson/htmlforpeople/src/13-reusable-html-with-php.md

 {% aside 'Note' %}
 It’s possible to run PHP on your computer to test your website before uploading it to a server.
 However, setting that up falls outside the scope of this book.

 The easiest way is probably by using an app like [XAMPP](https://www.apachefriends.org/) or [MAMP](https://www.mamp.info) (what I use).
 You can also [install PHP directly on your system](https://perma.cc/MZB9-GKBD) and use its [built-in development server](https://web.archive.org/web/20240711042305/https://www.php.net/manual/en/features.commandline.webserver.php).
-If you’re on a Mac, you probably already have PHP installed.
 {% endaside %}

 Most shared hosts offer the same services, but here are a few of the ones people recommended when I [asked on Mastodon](https://perma.cc/WAD3-JCNX).